Reading as a Creative Process in the Pedagogy of Hugh of St Victor

-Keywords:Hugh of St Victor, mediaeval reading, John of Salisbury, methods of reading
+Keywords:Hugh of St Victor, John of Salisbury, methods of reading, medieval reading

 Augustine, St. 1995.
 Teaching Christianity.
 De Doctrina Christiana.
-Vol I./11. transl.
-Edmund Hill New City Press.
+Vol I./11.
+Translated by Edmund Hill.
+New City Press.

 Bloch, R. Howard.
 1986.
 Etymologies and Genealogies.
 A Literary Anthropology of the French Middle Ages.
 Chicago: University of Chicago Press.

 Blumenberg, Hans.
 1984.
 La leggibilità del mondo.
 Il libro come metafora della natura.
 Bologna: Il Mulino.

 Carr, Nicholas.
 2010.
 The Shallows.
 What the Internet Is Doing to Our Brains.
 New York: W. W. Norton & Company, Inc.

 Dillard, S. Peter.
 2014.
 “Removing the Mote In The Knower’s Eye: Education and Epistemology in Hugh of St. Victor’s Didascalicon”.
 The Heythrop Journal 55, no. 2 (March): 203-215. https://doi.org/10.1111/heyj.12078.